Nutrition

 To help tackle these issues, we contribute to community projects that try to improve access to good food.
 Much of our work is done with our suppliers, who can help us deliver the right projects to the people who need it most.
 But we also work on programmes with our partners in the industry to try and make bigger changes.

 Working more directly with suppliers, we’ve supported a porridge initiative run by the Sorwathe tea factory in Rwanda since 2015.
 This initiative aims to supply a cup of nutritious porridge for every child that attends any of the factory’s many pre-schools.
-It’s designed to help families that can’t provide a healthy breakfast at home and really helps some 900 children get the most out of their day.
+It’s designed to help families that can’t provide a healthy breakfast at home and really helps some over 1000 children get the most out of their day.

 The porridge initiative employs local women to make and deliver the porridge, which helps to support the local community and improve lives for non-working residents on the estate.